Cause and Effect

 August 2016, "Black Lives Matter," demonstrated at a police convention in Baltimore.
 An official from the police union, sent to all attendees on formal department memo stating: "Union members attending the state FOP conference should expect more bad behavior from the THUGS OF BALTIMORE," referring to protesters.
 "On the bright side, maybe they will stop killing each other while they are protesting us.

-A privileged mind, sets no boundaries and if confronted, has no path of aberration, except diversionary, having not a clue of life in "A Colony in a Nation," by Chris Hayes.
+A privileged mind, sets no boundaries and if confronted, has no path of aberration, except adversarial, having not a clue of life in "A Colony in a Nation," by Chris Hayes.